Ski to Sea Race: Legs

 The original letter written by Fred Elsethagen recommended nine events: skiing, mountaineering, canoeing, kayaking, horseback riding, water skiing, running, fishing boat and sailboat.
 Over the years all but four (mountaineering, horse back riding, fishing boat, waterskiing) of these events have been used, and only one not recommended (bicycling) has been added.

 When the Ski to Sea debuted in 1973, the race covered 35 mi in three legs: downhill skiing, bicycling, and canoeing or kayaking the Nooksack River.
 Over the next twenty years, the Ski to Sea would grow to seven legs covering 94 mi.
 It has also become a continuous event, with a token (wrist-band or timing chip) passed from one teammate to the other at the end of each leg.
-Though the race has always kept the various legs in the same order, over the years most legs had been modified in one form or another.
+Though the race has kept the various legs in the same order, over the years most legs had been modified in one form or another.
 Some legs have changed the methods used to complete them, and most have adjusted their lengths on at least one occasion.
 The bicycling leg has changed length a total of nine times with the shortest distance being 20 mi and the longest being 42 mi.

+As of 2018, racers have been permitted to participate in up to three legs for one or multiple teams, meaning teams can be composed of as few as three racers.

 In 2015, low snowpack forced the replacement of the ski legs with new alpine running and mountain biking legs, for a total of two running and three cycling legs.
 The new running leg was added at the beginning of the race, before the established road running leg, and the new mountain bike leg was added at the end, after the kayak leg.
-The standard format was returned to the following year.
+The standard format was resumed the following year.

 Cross country skiing

 Cross country skiing, added in 1979, kicks off the Race.
 This leg consists of two figure-eight loops, beginning and ending at the upper Mount Baker Ski area.
-It has been extended from one mile in the first three years to four and a half miles at present.
+It has been extended from one mile in the first three years to four miles at present.

 Downhill skiing/snowboarding

 Downhill skiing is one of the original components of the race.
-Skiers hike uphill approximately 800 feet and then ski back to near their starting point.
+Skiers hike uphill for approximately 1.5 miles, ascending nearly a thousand feet of elevation, and then ski back to near their starting point.